Events and Tickets

 - If a buyer passes or the timed hold expires, Hubbaly offers that slot to the next eligible waitlist buyer before falling back to public checkout.

-- Seller payout is triggered only after replacement sale succeeds (Hubbaly fee and Stripe processing retained under the standard policy).
+- The original purchaser’s refund is triggered only after a replacement purchase succeeds (Hubbaly fee and Stripe processing retained under the standard policy).

 Important policy notes:

-- Refund payout is not guaranteed until replacement sale completes.
+- Refund is not guaranteed until a replacement purchase completes.

 - Unresolved requests expire at event start.

-- Waitlist-first refund offers use the same automatic
+- Waitlist-first released tickets use the same automatic

 You're next in line,Purchase by, andPass to next personflow as the standard sold-out waitlist. - If a timed offer expires, or the current buyer passes, that buyer gets a closure/rejoin message and the slot continues through the next waitlist-or-public fallback step.